Amanda Wilks | ,| By

 Ideally, you’ll want to post new content daily, or at least a couple of times a week.
 This ensures that you’ll appear as often as possible in your friends’ daily news feed.
 Don’t post too early in the morning, or very late at night, otherwise people might not see the post.

 As a freelancer, you’re going to have to be your own PR manager as well.
 The best, most reliable way of finding clients is by networking.
-Everyone know that being in the right place, at the right time is essential if you want to make it big, no matter what you’re doing.
+Everyone knows that being in the right place, at the right time is essential if you want to make it big, no matter what you’re doing.
 Since there’s no way of knowing what the right place, or the right time is going to be, make sure you go out as often as possible, so you don’t miss the chance for your big break.
 Go to social events that are somehow linked to your field, like exhibitions, shows, or poetry readings.
 You have a better chance at finding potential clients in an informal setting like this, if everyone is already interested in the same things as you.

 In this case, it would be a good idea to invest in some business cards.
 Rummaging around for pens and paper might take away from that professionalism you’re trying to inspire.
 Though professionally made cards tend to look best, you can always make your own, and save some money in the process.